 Unfortunately, there is absolutely no way to get a hardship license when your right to operate has been indefinitely suspended or revoked under the Massachusetts Immediate Threat law.
 Since the law is not punitive, getting hardship, limited, restricted, work, or Cinderella license in this situation is impossible.
 The rationale for refusing to grant any type of license is that a driver who represents a danger to the public will be a danger even with a part-time driver’s license.

-If you need assistance with an immediate threat suspension in Massachusetts, feel free to contact me to discuss how I can help you resolve the suspension and reinstate your driver’s license, as I have done in a large number of cases.
+If you need assistance with an immediate threat suspension in Massachusetts, feel free to contact me to discuss how I can help you resolve the suspension and reinstate your driver’s license, as I have successfully resolved a large number of these indefinite immediate threat cases in multiple forums.

 - Out of Massachusetts State Violations